OpenVSP/OpenVSP/README.md

      to do with VSPAERO.
 The build system will not build VSPAERO or any of its associated utilities.

+   - `VSP_NO_API_WRAPPERS` -- Set this variable to disable
+     everything to do with wrapping API for higher level scripting languages.
+The build system will not search for Swig, Python, or Matlab.

    - `XXX_OMP_COMPILER` -- Set these variables to point at secondary compilers to use when the primary compiler does not support OpenMP.
 This will allow the VSPAERO solver to be built as